-Buenos Aires is the defacto cultural capital of South America.
-Known for its European-style architecture, sultry tango, and delicious food and wine, it's the perfect spot to spend all or part of a romantic honeymoon south of the Equator.
+Buenos Aires, a city colonized by Spain in the 16th century, is a cultural capital of South America.
+Known for its European-style architecture, the tango, and delicious food and wine, it's a great spot to spend all or part of a romantic honeymoon south of the equator.
 Here, our ideal itinerary for a Buenos Aires honeymoon.

-Much of the appeal of Buenos Aires is living the life of the Portenos, as the locals are called: strolling the tree-lined cobblestone streets and admiring the European-style architecture, indulging in fine wine and tender steak, and dancing the tango (or just watching) as night falls.
+Much of the appeal of Buenos Aires is living the life of the Portenos, as the locals are called: strolling the tree-lined cobblestone streets and admiring the city, indulging in fine wine and tender steak, and dancing the tango (or just watching) as night falls.

 Wander some of the city's neighborhoods, such as San Telmo, where there's a bustling outdoor flea market on Sundays, or Recoleta, home of the famous above-ground La Recoleta Cemetery where Eva Peron is buried.
 See a show at Teatro Colon opera house or tour La Casa Rosada, the Argentine version of the White House.

 When it comes to tango, you have several options.
-Plenty of tango houses offer lessons and many offer shows and dinner as well.
+Plenty of tango houses offer lessons and many offer shows and dinner.
 For a more informal experience, head to the milongas (neighborhood tango bars) or simply watch for a show on the street, as many dancers double as street performers working for tips from the crowd.

 The 1932 Alvear Palace Hotel is the city's finest accommodation.
-Located in the tony Recoleta neighborhood, it exudes old world elegance and has the service to match.
+Located in the tony Recoleta neighborhood, it exudes old-world elegance and has the service to match.
 Fresh fruit is placed in each room and staff will press one item of clothing upon arrival.
-The hotel has two restaurants, two bars, a spa, and fitness center, and butler service is offered for select room categories.
+The hotel has two restaurants, two bars, a spa, a fitness center, and a butler service is offered for select room categories.